-- Adequate oversight, monitoring and control of credit risk through the Board, risk committees and senior management. - Clearly defined roles and responsibilities for overall credit risk management. - Establishment of functional independence of Credit Risk Management function from personnel and management functions responsible for credit origination and credit administration. - Appropriate mechanisms to ensure that the Board and senior management understand credit risk rating systems design and operations through regular training and involvement in the model review and approval processes. - Business units monitor and manage credit risk in their businesses and report.
+- Establishment of functional independence of Credit Risk Management function from personnel and management functions responsible for credit origination and credit administration. - Appropriate mechanisms to ensure that the Board and senior management understand credit risk rating systems design and operations through regular training and involvement in the model review and approval processes. - Business units monitor and manage credit risk in their businesses and report.